haa1995/Scrapping-Website/README.md

 Get Link From Google News Indonesia and Scrapping Content for Each Link then Store it to .txt file

-- Package : BeautifulSoup4, Gensim, Requests
+- Package :

+  a.
+BeautifulSoup4

+  b.
+Gensim

+  c.
+Requests

 - Task :

+  a.
 Scrapping content list from Google News, and storing result to txt file,

+  b.
 Scrapping content website news from list, and store and txt file